 If you’re a vegetarian, vegan, an allergy sufferer or just a lover of wholesome food, finding the appropriate recipes can sometimes be tricky.
 Help is at hand, however.
 Coming from places such as the USA, UK and Scandinavia, these bloggers share their nutritional expertise and tasty recipes with millions of avid readers, proving how fun, inspirational and easy healthy cooking can be.

 If you want to be healthy but find cupcakes and cookies too irresistible, Chocolate-Covered Katie is the blog for you.
-Blogger Katie Higgins provides sweet-toothed recipes which come in at an incredibly low calorie count, meaning you can indulge without regretting the consequences.
+Blogger Katie Higgins provides recipes for the sweet tooth which come in at an incredibly low calorie count, meaning you can indulge without regretting the consequences.
 She achieves this by using only non-artificial, vegan ingredients.
-One of the most appealing aspects of Katie’s work (online and in print) is her uninhibited joy – she revels in eating chocolate and cake multiple times a day, and with her revolutionary approach, so can you.
+One of the most appealing aspects of Katie’s work (online and in print) is the uninhibited joy sh transmits – she revels in eating chocolate and cake multiple times a day, and with her revolutionary approach, so can you.

 Eatori, the blog of bestselling food and travel author Tori Haschka, offers an exciting combination of healthy cooking and adventure.
 Having realized the dangers of overindulging in white carbohydrates as a teenager, Tori now devotes her life to making and unearthing low-carb dishes in practically every corner of the world.
 Her extensive archive of recipes allows readers to experience the health benefits for themselves, while the Travel section engagingly records her memories of eating out in fascinating cities, from Sydney to St Petersburg.